-Introduction to CDP
+Introduction to Customer Data Platforms

 Marketing organizations are facing more challenges than ever.
 There are now more channels to target, higher levels of competition & much more fractionalized audience.
 The only way to truly have an edge over the competition is to deliver highly targeted, intent-based content & messages.
 In order to personalize marketing for the customer, the marketing & operational systems need to talk to one another.
 With many organizations using between 10-30 marketing technologies, the amount of data being collected is growing at an exponential rate.
 But there’s limited integration among the systems, causing data silos.
 Data resides with one system or organization, rather than being shared in a collaborative manner.
 This results in data inefficiencies, inconsistencies, and a reduced ability to use it for insightful analysis.
 Marketers are starting to realize the data problems and the importance in implementing a comprehensive data strategy to better control end-to-end customer experience.